Harris back on the road after opening weeks in Washington

 It’s also a swing state that Biden narrowly won in 2020, and where Democratic Gov. Steve Sisolak and U.S. Sen. Catherine Cortez Masto are up for reelection next year.

 Ken Miller, an assistant professor of political science at the University of Nevada, Las Vegas, said there is opportunity and risk for the White House in Nevada.
-Even though the relief plan is popular with the public, it may no longer be top of mind during the 2022 midterm elections, he said.
+Even though the relief plan is popular with the public, it may no longer be top of mind by the 2022 midterm elections, he said.

 “They’re worried that people will forget about it,” Miller said about the plan.